Ki-Ki

 1. Mentioning tools you do not use

-If your policy says you use advanced analytics, profiling, or automated decision making, that becomes a liability when you don’t.
+If your policy says you use advanced analytics, profiling, advertising pixels, or automated decision making, that becomes a liability when you do not.
+Only mention tools and vendors that are genuinely in use.

 2. Promising things you cannot enforce